+Egypt did not provide a completed peer review questionnaire to the Secretariat.
 Egypt is taking steps to implement the legal basis for exchange of information under the transparency framework, and has commenced administrative preparations to ensure that information on rulings will be exchanged.
-Egypt has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), except for identifying all potential exchange jurisdictions (ToR I.A.2), having in place a review and supervision mechanism (ToR I.A.3) and having in place a process to ensure the timely exchange of information on rulings in the form required by the transparency framework (ToR II.B).
+Egypt has met all aspects of the terms of reference (OECD, 2021[1]) (ToR) for the calendar year 2022 (year in review), except for identifying all potential exchange jurisdictions (ToR I.A.2), having in place a review and supervision mechanism (ToR I.A.3) and having in place a process to ensure the timely exchange of information on rulings in the form required by the transparency framework (ToR II.B).
 Egypt receives two recommendations on these points for the year in review.

-In the prior year's peer review report, as well as in the 2018 and 2019 peer review reports, Egypt had received the same two recommendations.
+In the prior year report, as well as in the 2018-2020 peer reviews, Egypt had received the same two recommendations.
 As they have not been addressed, the recommendations remain in place.